 The dream of an enjoyable retirement has become unattainable for many seniors with limited resources and mounting health problems.
 In fact, the number of working seniors has doubled since 1990; increasingly, they can’t afford to retire as they struggle to pay rent and escalating bills.
 Many fear losing employer-provided health insurance.
 For low to moderate income individuals over 65, Social Security benefits account for 84% of their income, and only 12% of all seniors receive pensions.
 And with the high cost of living in New York City and Westchester, Social Security benefits aren’t enough to help seniors meet financial obligations.

 Seniors deserve our support and respect for the life-long contributions they have made to our communities.
-Since 2014, our two programs have financially assisted 341 households headed by seniors over 60 years of age, including 48 seniors over 70.
-Of these working poor seniors, most are now living alone, and 41% are still working.
-In the last few years, the median income for this group has been $19,800, barely above the poverty level of $11,670.
+Since 2018, our two programs have financially assisted 261 households headed by seniors over 60 years of age, including 84 seniors over 70.
+Of these working poor seniors, most are now living alone, and 26% are still working.
+In the last few years, the median income for this group has been $22,410, well below the $27,156 Elder Economic Security Standard promulgated by UMass Boston for New York State seniors renting an apartment.
+Today, even more income is needed to make ends meet.

 Here is how The Bridge Fund helps seniors and those nearing retirement hold on to the housing they may have lived in for many years, close to family and friends: